Trump Signals Willingness To Declare National Emergency

 The president subsequently caved, reopening the government.
 The decision to shut and then reopen the government without achieving the primary goal of ensuring funding for the border wall attracted broad and bipartisan criticism.
 Even some of the president’s most ardent supporters within the Republican Party publicly criticized what they thought was a failure.

-But apart from reopening the government, Trump vowed to declare national emergency unless a compromise is reached within three weeks.
+But apart from reopening the government, Trump vowed to declare a national emergency unless a compromise is reached within three weeks.
 The deadline is approaching, but there is no deal in sight.

 Negotiations to avert another government shutdown abruptly fell apart over the weekend — raising the risk of another shuttering of services, a stopgap funding bill or a declaration by Trump of a national emergency at the southern border https://t.co/iQPkfXvxJt